sanjay-namdeo/notes/reactjs/react-testing-library.md

 When we render the App component, our component will now use the mocked version of the fetch function.

-Now lets write some tests.
+Now let's write some tests.
 Instead of writing one test, we will write three tests to assert the following:
 1. While the request is in progress, a loading text should be visible.
-2. Therafter, the user’s name should be rendered in the document.
+2. Thereafter, the user’s name should be rendered in the document.
 3. In case of an error, an error message should be rendered.

-Lets write our tests one by one.
+Let's write our tests one by one.
 The first test will be related to the loading text.
 ```javascript
 import {